-The Company has Exclusive Prospecting Licences over two uranium prospects at Mile 72 and Engo Valley in the Republic of Namibia in South Western Africa.
+The Company has an Exclusive Prospecting Licence over uranium prospects at Mile 72 in the Republic of Namibia in South Western Africa.

 The Mile 72 Uranium Project is a large uranium project on the coast of Namibia, north of the city of Swakopmund.
 Some of the highest uranium grades in the world have been recorded in outcrop and in shallow pits at Mile 72.
 Metals has entered into a new phase of exploration at Mile 72, targeting a large high-tonnage moderate grade primary deposit of a similar style to the Rössing and Husab mines to the south.